sunshizhuo/ODEs-in-Stokes-Groupoids/README.md

 The General_Case.ipynb contains many examples where $A$ is not constant and we solve in the way that stated above.

-One could view the examples by opening the ipynb files in github directly to see the examples.
+One could view the examples by opening the ipynb files in github directly.

 ## Reference